Teaching your children science doesn’t have to be complicated. Here is a simple experiment that toddlers and preschoolers will love.

 Science for kids does not need to be complicated.
 The simplest of things can be fun & educational.
 I like doing experiments that require very little set up, clean up & are done with items that are easily accessible.
 This is about as simple as it gets.

-We filled up the sponge & rung it out.
-The sponge will hold water, but only so much before it starts dripping out.
-We made our sponge into a rain cloud.
-We added a couple of inches of water to a jar & placed the sponge over it.
-We filled up a squeeze bottle with water & and food coloring,
+After showing her the sponge, we started our experiment.
+We added a couple of inches of water to a jar and placed the sponge over it.
+We filled up a squeeze bottle with water and food coloring.

 Mai was having so much fun, that she kept going until she filled up the jar.
 We had to refill our squeeze bottle a few times.